seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 - Fargate is also briefly explained and his section on KMS
 - Gotta watch those lectures.
 The concept of Customer Master Keys and Envelope Keys were definitely there

+# IAM

+- To assume a role, an application calls the AWS STS AssumeRole API operation and passes the ARN of the role to use.

 # Various

 - Systems Manager Parameter Store - Know how it works and what it can do for you
 - know how to use S3 bucket policy to prevent uploads of unencrypted objects.

 # Whitepapers to Study